Switzerland launches investigation against FIFA President Gianni Infantino | DW | 30.07.2020

 Lauber is now set to leave his post at the end of August.

 Lauber and Infantino allegedly met in secret three times in 2016 and and 2017.
-Both of the men initially denied any wrongdoing.
+Both of the men have denied any wrongdoing.
+In April, FIFA slammed the accusations as "deliberately misleading and malicious."

+Infantino, a lawyer by training, took over world football's governing body in 2016 in the aftermath of his Swiss predecessor Sepp Blatter's ignominious exit.
+Blatter resigned amid allegations of corruption tied to payments made to his presumed successor, then-UEFA President Michel Platini.

+Infantino was charged with cleaning up the organization, while Lauber was tasked with investigating it.

 More to follow...